 Together, these three elements can accomplish the ultimate goal of seller representations: allocation of risks related to the property as between buyer and seller.

 Importance of acknowledging survival

-The “Merger Doctrine” of property law states that the provisions of the contract of sale “merge” into the deed of conveyance.
+The “merger doctrine” of property law states that the provisions of the contract of sale “merge” into the deed of conveyance.
 Therefore, any obligations in the contract that are not also either reflected in the deed or expressly stated to survive are extinguished upon recording the deed.
 All real estate purchase agreements should therefore include an express statement of survival.

 Scope of liabilities

-Once the parties have agreed that the seller will remain liable for certain of its representations after closing, it becomes necessary to define a scope of exposure.
+Once the parties have agreed the seller will remain liable for certain of its representations after closing, it becomes necessary to define a scope of exposure.
 Market standard has settled on defining the scope of the seller’s liability by including a “maximum liability cap” as well as a survival period where any claims made after such period are uncovered.
-These are, of course, heavily negotiated and leverage-dependent; however, a reasonable rule of thumb is that the maximum liability cap should be between 2-5% of the purchase price and the survival period should be between 6 and 15 months after closing.
+These are, of course, heavily negotiated and leverage-dependent; however, a reasonable rule of thumb is that the maximum liability cap should be between 2–5% of the purchase price and the survival period should be between six and 15 months after closing.

 Purchasers cannot lose sight of the fact that during the battle around representations, the war is won or lost on the economic substance that will bolster these contractual obligations.
 The risk allocation achieved by a comprehensive list of seller representations is useless without accessible cash to backstop any resulting liability.